This PDF is the current document as it appeared on Public Inspection on 10/24/2014 at 8:45 am.

 The Agency processes applications by an NRTL for initial recognition, or for expansion or renewal of this recognition, following requirements in Appendix A to 29 CFR 1910.7.
 This appendix requires that the Agency publish two notices in the Federal Register in processing an application.
 In the first notice, OSHA announces the application and provides its preliminary finding and, in the second notice, the Agency provides its final decision on the application.
 These notices set forth the NRTL's scope of recognition or modifications of that scope.
 OSHA maintains an informational Web page for each NRTL that details its scope of recognition.
 These pages are available from the Agency's Web site at http://www.osha.gov/dts/otpca/nrtl/index.html.

-UL submitted an application, dated March 26, 2013 (OSHA-2009-0025-0014, Exhibit 14-2—UL Application for Expansion of Test Standards), to expand its recognition to include multiple additional test standards.
+UL submitted an application, dated April 3, 2014 (OSHA-2009-0025-0014, Exhibit 14-2—UL Application for Expansion of Test Standards), to expand its recognition to include two additional test standards.
 OSHA staff performed a comparability analysis and reviewed other pertinent information.
 OSHA did not perform any on-site reviews in relation to this application.

-OSHA published the preliminary notice announcing UL's expansion application in the Federal Register on April 14, 2014 (79 FR 20920).
-The Agency requested comments by April 29, 2014, and received one comment (OSHA-2009-0025-0010) in response to this notice addressing UL's scope of recognition expansion request.
-OSHA received no comments on its proposal to add UL 66 and UL 8750 to the NRTL Program's list of appropriate test standards.
+OSHA published the preliminary notice announcing UL's expansion application in the Federal Register on July 30, 2014 (79 FR 44201).
+The Agency requested comments by August 14, 2014, but it received no comments in response to this notice.
+OSHA now is proceeding with this final notice to grant expansion of UL's scope of recognition.Start Printed Page 63950

-To obtain or review copies of the publicly available information in UL's application, including pertinent documents (e.g., exhibits) and all submitted comments, contact the Docket Office, Occupational Safety and Health Administration, U.S. Department of Labor, 200 Constitution Avenue NW., Room N-2625, Washington, DC 20210.
-These materials also are available online at http://www.regulations.gov under Docket No. OSHA-2009-0025 contains all materials in the record concerning UL's recognition.
+To obtain or review copies of all public documents pertaining to UL's application, go to www.regulations.gov or contact the Docket Office, Occupational Safety and Health Administration, U.S. Department of Labor, 200 Constitution Avenue NW., Room N-2625, Washington, DC 20210.
+Docket No. OSHA-2009-0025 contains all materials in the record concerning UL's recognition.

 II.
 Final Decision and Order

-OSHA staff conducted a careful review and analysis of assertions made in the comment received regarding UL's request to expand its scope of recognition.
-OSHA determined that the assertions in the comment are unsupported and without merit.
-OSHA staff also examined UL's expansion application, its capability to meet the requirements of the test standards, and other pertinent information.
+OSHA staff examined UL's expansion application, its capability to meet the requirements of the test standards, and other pertinent information.
 Based on its review of this evidence, OSHA finds that UL meets the requirements of 29 CFR 1910.7 for expansion of its recognition, subject to the limitation and conditions listed below.
-OSHA, therefore, is proceeding with this final notice to grant expansion of UL's scope of recognition.
+OSHA, therefore, is proceeding with this final notice to grant UL's scope of recognition.
 OSHA limits the expansion of UL's recognition to testing and certification of products for demonstration of conformance to the test standards listed in Table 1 below.